techguy940/ImaginEx/README.md

 ## [MoneyXplore](https://imaginex.fun/portfolio.html)
 Ever thought of investing money in the stock market?<br />
-But never have the time to explore and understand what a
-stock company does?<br />
+But never have the time to explore and understand what a stock company does?<br />
-Use ImaginEx's Portfolio Builder and let our
-Artificial Intelligence pick the best stocks for you!<br />
+Use ImaginEx's MoneyXplore and let our Artificial Intelligence pick the best stocks for you!<br />
-Our AI explores
-each company and only pick those who have great future and
-returns ahead! <br />
+Our AI explores each company and only pick those who have great future and returns ahead! <br />

-Note: <bold>The database `combined.csv` is made by me using Yahoo Finance's CSV's and is not downloaded from anywhere else</bold>
+Note: <strong>The database `combined.csv` is made by me using Yahoo Finance's CSV's and is not downloaded from anywhere else</strong>

 ### How to Explore?
  1. Open `MoneyXplore` by clicking `Take me there`.